-A couple of months ago I interviewed Joel Esposito about the state of robotics education for the ROS Developers Podcast #21.
+A couple of months ago I interviewed Joel Esposito about the state of robotics education for the ROS Developers Podcast #21 (Joel Esposito is a Professor in the System Engineering Department at the United States Naval Academy).
 On that podcast, Joel talks about his deep research on how robotics is taught around the world.
 He identifies a set of common robotics subjects that need to be explained in order to make students know about robotics, and a list of resources that people are using to teach them.
 But most important than that, he points out the importance of practicing with robots what students learn.

 From my point of view, robotics is about doing, not about reading.
 A robotics class cannot be about learning how to compute the Jacobian of a matrix to find the inverse kinematics.
 Computing the Jacobian has nothing to do with robotics, it is just a mathematical tool that we use to solve a robotics problem.
 That is why a robotics class should not be focused on how to compute the Jacobian but on how to move the end effector to a given location.

 - I want to move this robotic arm’s end effector to that point, how do I do it?

 - Well, you need to represent the current configuration of the arm in a matrix!

 - Ah, ok, how do I do that?

 - You need to use a matrix to encode its current state.
 Let’s do it.
 Take that simulated robot arm and create a ROS node that subscribes to the /joint_states and captures the joint values.
 From those values, create a matrix storing it.
 It has to be able to modify the matrix at any time step, so if I move the arm, the matrix must change.

 - Done it!
 So what do I have to do now if I want to make the robot put the gripper close to this bottle?